tnichols217/notes/APBiology/4/Notes/BILL/3 - Test Topics.md

 -   Where is DNA found?
 	- In the nucleolus
 -   Plant vs. animal cells
-	- Plants have additional chloroplasts and a cell
+	- Plants have additional chloroplasts and a cell wall
 -   Endosymbiosis theory
+	- When
 -   Endomembrane system
 -   Structure of the cell membrane – components and functions
 -   Fluid mosaic model